 - The replication oplog window should cover normal maintenance and downtime windows to avoid the need for a full resync.

-- The replication oplog window should cover the time needed to restore a replica set member, either by an initial sync or by restoring from the last backup.
+The replication oplog window should cover the time needed to restore a replica set member from the last backup.

 - Use hostnames when configuring replica set members, rather than IP addresses.